Canon XT vs Leica D-LUX Typ 109

 It is notable that the D-LUX Typ 109 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the XT does not provide wifi capability.

-Both the XT and the D-LUX Typ 109 have been discontinued, but can regularly be found used on eBay.
+Both the XT and the D-LUX Typ 109 have been discontinued, but can regularly be found used on ebay.
 The XT was replaced by the Canon Xti, while the D-LUX Typ 109 was followed by the Leica D-LUX 7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the XT and D-LUX Typ 109 can be found, respectively, in the Canon XT Manual (free pdf) or the online Leica D-LUX Typ 109 Manual.

 So what conclusions can be drawn?
 Is the Canon XT better than the Leica D-LUX Typ 109 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.